 Make sure you have a variety of change available, with lots of coins and small bills.
 You want to be able to quickly and efficiently give your customers their change.
 If you’re not great at maths, carry a small calculator with you to make calculating change easier.

 Garage sales can be a lot of fun but they’re also a lot of work, so be prepared to put in the hard yards.
 Also, there’s some risk involved in having a garage sale.
 You may not sell anything but more than that, not everyone is as trustworthy as you’d like them to be.
 Make sure you keep your house securely locked and valuable items that aren’t for sale out of eyesight.
+Another option is to check out the option of a virtual garage sale.

 Now that you’ve made a packet of money selling your old stuff, you may want to buy some new stuff, like a new television or computer.
 Make sure you update your home and contents insurance regularly to ensure you have enough cover for your new (and old) belongings.
 Happy selling!